 In life, at some point, we all will receive a gift we do not like or want.
 It may be something for you or for your kids.
 Here are 5 tips for how to deal with unwanted gifts when you’re trying to maintain a decluttered home.

-How to deal with unwanted gifts
+Use these tips to help you deal with unwanted gifts that you’ve received.

 Be polite & gracious